Can You Get a DUI on Private Property or in Your Driveway

 • Access roads on private properties where the public is permitted to drive

 The critical factor here is whether the place is designated for vehicle traffic and not merely an area for other purposes.
-If a private driveway or parking lot is used primarily by residents or employees and not intended for public use, DUI/OUI laws might not apply.
+If a private driveway or parking lot is used primarily by residents or employees and not intended for public use, impaired driving laws might not apply.

 The Role of Invitees and Licensees